 You will be asked to attend a minimum of four meetings per year (either online or in-person).

-Customers from Places for People Scotland, Chorus Homes, Cotman Housing, Derwent Living, Places for People Homes and Living Plus are welcome to apply to be a member of a local Scrutiny Panel.
+Customers from Places for People, Places for People Living Plus and Places for People Scotland are welcome to apply to be a member of a local Scrutiny Panel.